RTJ0104/Java-Machine-Test/Instructions_to_run_code.md

    Spring Boot application code (a main class with @SpringBootApplication annotation).

+2. Create a new PostgreSQL Database in pgAdmin 4

-2. Running the Application from an IDE (e.g., IntelliJ, Eclipse, or Spring Tool Suite)
+3. Run the Application from an IDE (e.g., IntelliJ, Eclipse, or Spring Tool Suite)

-3. Run project as Spring Boot App
+4. Run project as Spring Boot App